Xcopyco/orc/doc/protocol.md

 6    Storage Contracts
 ----------------------

-Nodes on the Storj network form agreements with each other regarding the storage of data by exchanging a "contract descriptor".
+Nodes on the Orc network form agreements with each other regarding the storage of data by exchanging a "contract descriptor".
 These descriptors are included in contract publications intended to solicit storage space _(7 Renting Space)_ as well as in `RENEW` messages _(4.15 RENEW)_.
 Contracts